 Quantitative: age, weight, GPA, income

-Qualitative: race, gender, class (freshman, sophomore, etc.), major
+Qualitative: race, gender, class (First year student, Second year student, etc.), major

 Are there others?